-It should be possible to secure the head of one of the screws by appropriate means (e.g. by means of a lead cap inserted in a device that cannot be dismantled or other appropriate technical solution).
+It should be possible to secure the head of one of the screws by appropriate means (e.g. by means of a cap of suitable material inserted in a device that cannot be dismantled or other appropriate technical solution).

 The plate may be glued or consist of a transfer provided its removal results in its destruction.